adolfintel/TDF/README.md

 __`export WINEDLLOVERRIDES`__
 Some game fixes and mods come in the form of DLLs that override one of Windows' DLL, usually `winmm`, `dinput8`, `version`, `d3d9`, etc.
-Unlike Windows, which happily loads random DLLs from the game's folder, Wine prefers to use its own DLLs and overrides need to be specified manually.
+Unlike Windows, which happily loads random DLLs from the game's folder, by default Wine prefers to use its own DLLs and overrides need to be specified manually.

 This is not a TDF variable, but it's part of Wine.
 More about this [here](https://wiki.winehq.org/Wine_User's_Guide#DLL_Overrides).